handbook

 0-69 | F | 0 |

-Homework Expectations Kindergarten through 6th grade
+Homework Expectations

 These are general guidelines for the amount of homework parents can expect on home days based on grade level.
 Language Arts and math will usually have more work than other subjects, though some days that will vary based on special events and projects.
 Times will depend largely on the pace at which individual students work.

-Kindergarten: 2-3 hours
+PreK – K: 2-3 hours

-1st and 2nd grades: 4-5 hours
+1st – 2nd: 4-5 hours

-On average middle and high school students will have 6-7 hours of homework on home days.
-High school students may, on occasion, have up to 8 hours of homework on days when working on research papers and special projects.
 It is extremely important for students to learn time management and be prepared to do work on weekends or weeknights when needed.

 Late Work Policies Kindergarten through 6th Grade

-Late work — All work should be completed at home on the day it is assigned and is due the next school day, unless a later due date is communicated by the teacher in FACTS Family Portal.
+Late work — All work should be completed at home on the day it is assigned and is due the next school day, unless a later due date is communicated by the teacher.
 If work is not turned in on the due date, an “M” will be entered in the gradebook for “missing.”
 The “M” will calculate as a zero until it is replaced with a grade.
 Ten percentage points will be deducted from unexcused late work every school day it is late.
 Unexcused missing work may not be turned in for a grade on the third-class day after the original due date or any date after.

 Late work due to illness — If a student misses class or cannot complete at-home work due to illness, he will have one week from the original due date to turn in his assignments.
 When a student is out for an extended illness the parents work closely with the teacher to assure the student has a fair amount of time without drawing out the process excessively.